torch/nn/doc/simple.md

 The first column contains indices, the second column contains values in a a vector where all other elements are zeros.
-The indices should not exceed the stated dimesions of the input to the layer (10000 in the example).
+The indices should not exceed the stated dimensions of the input to the layer (10000 in the example).

 <a name="nn.Abs"/>